 With over 2,000 participating RV parks, members can save on overnight stays in many locations.
 You can search by the type of location you’re looking for, such as campgrounds near well-known hunting, fishing, or hiking areas, or those near casinos, resorts, or other attractions.
 You can also find rentals, RV sites, and park models for sale.
 You can even find workamping jobs.

-Whether you’re ordering a replacement sewer hose, dog-bone electrical adapters, software, bedding, a canoe, a tent, or electronic devices, free shipping on Camping World orders over $69 is included in the membership.
+Whether you’re ordering a replacement sewer hose, dog-bone electrical adapters, software, bedding, a canoe, a tent, or electronic devices, free shipping on Camping World orders over $69 is included in the membership (for Standard & Elite level members).

-You can save on propane purchases at Camping World with a 15% discount.
-They also offer a 5-cent-per-gallon discount on gas and a 10-cent-per-gallon discount on diesel at participating Pilot Flying J locations.
+All Good Sam membership levels save on propane purchases at Camping World with a 15% discount.
+They also offer a per-gallon discount on gas and diesel at participating Pilot Flying J locations (again, at the Standard & Elite membership levels only).

 A Good Sam Club membership includes discounts on gas and diesel fuel at participating Pilot Flying J locations.